 Trust me — it’s not you.
 It’s the way your brain has been rearranged.
-It could be that the rearranging will be obvious for only a few hours or days or weeks or months, till you get back into the swing of things and your connections get all sorted out.
-It could be that your brain gets back online the way it used to — swelling goes down, connections get re-routed or rebuilt — and you get on with your life.
+It could be that the rearranging will be obvious for only a few hours or days or weeks or months… till you get back into the swing of things and your connections get all sorted out.
+It could be that your brain gets back online the way it used to — swelling goes down, the gunk that got released in the impact gets cleared out, connections get re-routed or rebuilt — and you get on with your life.

 Or it could be that the disruption is really more than you expected (or maybe realized) and you end up walking around in a perpetual WTF?! frame of mind, wondering why the hell things aren’t going as smoothly as they always did before.